jcarterlab/The-Hateful-Eight/README.md

 # The-Hateful-Eight

-Uses a generative adversarial network (GAN) to create additional training examples to be used in a right-wing extremism detection model based on an initial dataset of rhetoric from 8 right-wing extremist groups in North America and the UK.
+Uses a generative adversarial network (GAN) with an initial dataset consisting of rhetoric from 8 right-wing extremist groups in North America and the UK to create additional training examples for a right-wing extremism detection model.

 Extremist groups: